forseti-security/forseti-security/_docs/_latest/setup/forseti-on-gke.md

 Error: Get https://35.239.190.141/apis/apps/v1/namespaces/forseti-84cd80fe/deployments/tiller-deploy: dial tcp 35.239.190.141:443: connect: connection refused
 ```

-**Exaplanation:**
+**Explanation:**

 This happens when the GKE cluster is not able to schedule pods when Terraform attempts to deploy Forseti on the cluster via Helm.
-This is be addressed via a patch in a future version of the [terraform-google-kubernetes-engine](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine) module.
+This is to be addressed via a patch in a future version of the [terraform-google-kubernetes-engine](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine) module.

 **Workaround:**